-- 1. Return the application requesting completion of the missing information. - OR2.
+- 1. Return the application requesting completion of the missing information. - OR - 2.
 Require the parent/guardian to come to the determining official's office to complete the required information.
 OR - 3.
 Contact the household by telephone and obtain missing information.
 The determining official must record the additional information on the application, the name of the person who provided the information, and initial and date the entry.

-Abbreviations: FA Food Assistance

-FC Foster Child

-FDPIR Food Distribution Program on Indian Reservations

-DCF Department for Children & Families
+Abbreviations: FA FC FDPIR DCF SS TAF MED-F MED-R Food Assistance Foster Child Food Distribution Program on Indian Reservations Department for Children & Families Social Security Temporary Assistance to Families Medicaid Free Medicaid Reduced

-SS Social Security

-TAF Temporary Assistance to Families

-MED-F Medicaid Free

-MED-R Medicaid Reduced

-ER ROR or SITUATION ACTION REQUIRED Α. Household Members 1.
+ERROR or SITUATION ACTION REQUIRED A. Household Members 1.
 Effective date of eligibility based on application Effective date of eligibility is the date the household application is approved OR the date of submission if approved use of flexibility as indicated on the Sponsor Application in KN-CLAIM.
 2. More than one foster child is listed on application.
 All foster children may now be listed on one application.
 3. A foster child's application does not contain income information.
 Foster children are now considered directly certified, so income is not required to be listed for foster children.
 4. Household completes an application that includes all household members and foster children.
 Income received for foster care is also listed.
 The foster children's personal use income is not included.
 Contact an adult listed on the application and explain that payments received by the household for providing foster care are not included in the household's income but the foster children's personal use income does need to be included.
 The foster children will be directly certified as free regardless of income.
 The other children listed on the application will be approved based on income.
 5. FA or TAF case number is invalid (must be 8 digits beginning with 0, 1 or 2) and income/household size information is not complete.
-Use the KN-CLAIM Direct Certification process to determine if student receives FA or TAF: If student is matched in KN-CLAIM, directly certify student by printing the KN-CLAIM Direct Certification list as documentation and sending Letter to Household about School Meal Benefits.
+Use the KN-CLAIM Direct Certification process to determine if student receives FA or TAF: If student is matched in KN-CLAIM, directly certify student by printing the KN-CLAIM Direct Certification list as documentation and sending Notify Household about School Meal Benefits letter.
 If student is not matched in KN-CLAIM, contact an adult listed on the application to obtain household size and income information or the correct FA/TAF number.
 The local DCF office may also be contacted to obtain correct FA/TAF number.
 If student is not eligible for FA or TAF, household size and income information must be completed before eligibility can be determined.
-6. Household reports a FA or TAF or FDPIR case number If a household's Application for Child Nutrition Program Benefits lists a valid Food Assistance, TAF or FDPIR case number, ALL of the students listed on the application are automatically eligible for free school meals regardless of household income.
+Household reports a FA or TAF or FDPIR case number If a household's Application for Child Nutrition Program Benefits lists a valid Food Assistance, TAF or FDPIR case number, ALL of the students listed on the application are automatically eligible for free school meals regardless of household income.
 Check KN-CLAIM's Direct Certification list to see if the household can be directly certified.
+Household Members, continued